sourcegraph/handbook/content/people-ops/hiring.md

 - The written feedback that we collect during our interview process is intended for an internal audience.
 We don't ask our interviewers to spend time and effort packaging their feedback in a way that can be delivered directly to candidates.
 - Adequately summarizing all interview feedback for a candidate is challenging and time consuming.
 We choose to spend our time focusing on delivering developmental feedback to our existing teammates.

+If any interviewer is asked by a candidate for interview feedback, they may respond with the following message:

+> I understand the desire to receive feedback from our interview process, but unfortunately we are not in a position to give it.
+Here is some public documentation to that effect: https://about.sourcegraph.com/handbook/people-ops/hiring#sharing-interview-feedback.

 ## Respecting time